-The Statement of Net Position presents information on all assets and liabilities, with the difference between the two reported as net position.
+The Statement of Net Position presents information on all assets, deferred outflows of resources, liabilities, and deferred inflows of resources with the difference between the two reported as net position.
 Over time, increases or decreases in net position indicate whether the financial position of the District is improving or deteriorating.

 The Statement of Activities presents information showing how the net position changed during the fiscal year.
-In accrual based accounting, which the District utilizes, changes in net position are reported when the event causing the change occurs (i.e., an expense that is incurred on June 30th, but is paid for in July, is reported as a decrease to net position in June).
+The District uses accrual based accounting.
+Changes in net position are reported when the event causing the change occurs (i.e., an expense that is incurred on June 30th, but is paid for in July, is reported as a decrease to net position in June).